Will Sommer

-Will Sommer (born June 17, 1988) is an American journalist who has been working as politics reporter for The Daily Beast since May 2018.
-Previously, he was campaign editor for The Hill and a political columnist for the Washington City Paper.
-In his journalism, Sommer covers the topics of political radicalization and right-wing conspiracy theories in the United States.
+Will Sommer (born June 17, 1988) is an American journalist working at The Bulwark.
+Previously, he worked as a politics reporter for The Daily Beast since 2018, a campaign editor for The Hill, the Loose Lips columnist for the Washington City Paper, and as a media reporter for The Washington Post.
+In his journalism, Sommer covers right-wing media, political radicalization and right-wing conspiracy theories in the United States.

 Early life and education

 From 2006 to 2010, Sommer studied Foreign Service and International Politics at Georgetown University, graduating with a BS degree.
 While at the university, Sommer contributed to the student-run news magazine The Georgetown Voice.

 Journalism

 Jacob Wohl and Jack Burkman

 Since their first press conference in November 2018 accusing Robert Mueller of sexual misconduct, Sommer has followed the numerous false claims made against public officials by conservative political operatives Jacob Wohl and Jack Burkman.
 After making their debunked claims against Mueller, Wohl and Burkman went on to make similar claims against Pete Buttigieg, Elizabeth Warren, Kamala Harris and Anthony Fauci throughout 2019 and early 2020.
 Sommer himself attended these press conferences that were held on the steps of Burkman's Virginia townhouse.

 An exposé by Sommer revealed the details of how Wohl and Burkman recruited a fake Buttigieg accuser by telling him that they were operating as a 'task force' set up by the Trump Administration.
 The fake accuser secretly recorded the conversation with Wohl and Burkman using the voice recording app on his phone and leaked the audio to The Daily Beast.

 Sommer has also paid attention to the legal troubles faced by Wohl and Burkman due to robocalls they made in the states of Michigan, Pennsylvania, Ohio and New York in an attempt to influence the 2020 presidential election with voter intimidation targeted towards minority voters.
-Sommer estimated that, if they are found liable in a federal lawsuit brought by New York Attorney General Letitia James, Wohl and Burkman could face $2.75 million in damages for their robocalls.
+Sommer estimated that, if they are found liable in a federal lawsuit brought by New York attorney general Letitia James, Wohl and Burkman could face $2.75 million in damages for their robocalls.